craftingcity/The-Known-World/On Interactions with Sama.md

 You have been starving for some days now.

 Amashod, you see the figure again.
 It waits until you stop before turning from the wall it was leaning on and emits a strange call.
 The rest of you hear this too.
 From the darkness you hear a clomping.
-With a strange haste and determination, a
+With a strange haste and determination, a buck with large heavy antlers comes sprinting up to you, and as it reaches you it skids to a stop before seemingly coming out of something.